Rescue Mode¶

 To enter Rescue Mode, you can find Rescue Mode from your server's main Overview page.
 Click on Server Actions, and select Rescue OS from the dropdown.

-This will reboot the server, load the Rescue OS Alpine Linux image and then boot into Alpine Linux.
+This reboots the server, loads the Rescue OS Alpine Linux image into RAM, then boots the server into Alpine Linux.
+The public IPv4 address of the server stays the same.

 ,------. ,--. ,--.